+If as a college athlete you don’t expect to make enough money from the Name, Image, and Likeness (NIL) rule to cover your own health insurance, don’t expect the NCAA to be picking up the tab.
 All college athletes are required by the NCAA to have healthcare insurance.
 The NCAA does not mandate colleges to pay the healthcare costs for athletes.
 Should a player be injured, the parent’s insurance is considered the primary insurance for paying for the athlete’s injury costs.
 This shouldn’t come as a surprise since the term “student-athlete” was created so that colleges wouldn’t be held liable for sports related injuries.

 Currently, the type and cost of healthcare an athlete will receive will depend on the school and according to Jon Solomon, that’s not something that is easy to find out:

 When the NCPA (National College Players Association) surveyed Division I athletics departments in 2009 to disclose specific medical policies the association was seeking, about 90 percent of the schools refused.
 The NCPA wants more states to pass legislation requiring public universities to provide additional transparency about how they care for injured athletes.

 Derek Helling reports that a 2016 survey by the NCAA found that 30% of its member colleges do not provide any health insurance for their athletes.
 If you’re thinking the 30% represents D3 schools, think again.
 This was a survey of D1 schools only.
 At the D2 level, 80% of the schools surveyed were providing some form secondary insurance for athletes.